blue-smoke-media/BSM/migration-notes.md

 team descriptions
-comment out all js files in index (not needed? just nav) JQUERY - google CDN -> local backup (change link to "/src/js/jquery-1.11.3.min.js")
+comment out all js files in index (not needed? just nav) JQUERY - google CDN -> local backup (change link to "/src/js/jquery-1.11.3.min.js") index-nav sticky after navigation is not on the screen cities for footer for SLC (Provo, Cache Valley, Midvale,Park City)

+Footer - append to body like nav articles page and articles.js -> fix all content, html, and css

 generate sitemap.xml - html/sitemap.xml